Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning: RESULTS

 The first baseline guidance method with which to compare the DMMN-EER is referred to as Lawnmower and Tracking (LAWN).
 LAWN computes the next waypoint as the position of the last target measurement, $\mathbf{z}_{k}$.
 If a target measurement is not available, LAWN outputs a lawnmower path (boustrophedon pattern) that covers the area of interest in $\mathcal{P}$.
 This guidance law attempts to track the target without a target state estimation algorithm.
 The second baseline method is referred to as Particle Filter Weighted Mean (PFWM).
 PFWM computes the next waypoint as the estimated target position at $k$ using the weighted mean of the particle filter, denoted by

+The third and final baseline method leverages a Kalman Filter (KF) by estimating the velocities of the target after feeding noisy position data.
+The guidance law for this baseline is similar to PFWM in which the agent's goal position is the mean position estimate of the filter.

-Three metrics are used to compare the performance among the three guidance methods described above.
+Four metrics are used to compare the performance among the four guidance methods described above.
 First, the tracking error, $e$, is defined by the $xy-$distance between the agent and target on $\mathcal{P}$, i.e.,

 Second, the estimation error, $\tilde{e}$, is defined by the distance between the the actual target position and the estimated target position computed by the weighted mean of the particle filter, i.e.,